 You get two free airport lounge visits per year

-As an Amex Gold cardholder you receive free membership to Lounge Club, a global network of airport lounges.
+As an Amex Gold cardholder you receive free membership of Priority Pass, a global network of airport lounges.
 Each year you get two free airport lounge visits – either two visits for yourself or one visit for yourself and a guest.

-The Lounge Club website shows you which lounges you can use including many at Heathrow and Gatwick.
+The Priority Pass website shows you which lounges you can use including many at Heathrow and Gatwick.
 Additional visits after your two free ones are charged at £20 per person per visit.
 You receive two additional free passes each year if you renew your Amex Gold membership.

 Get 10,000 bonus points for spending £15,000 per year